North Korea notifies neighboring Japan it plans to launch satellite in coming days - KESQ

 Associated Press

-TOKYO (AP) — North Korea has notified neighboring Japan that it plans to launch a satellite in coming days, which may be an attempt to put Pyongyang’s first military reconnaissance satellite into orbit.
+TOKYO (AP) — North Korea on Monday notified neighboring Japan that it plans to launch a satellite in coming days, which may be an attempt to put Pyongyang’s first military reconnaissance satellite into orbit.

 Japan’s coast guard said the notice it received from North Korean waterway authorities said the launch window was from May 31 and June 11 and that the launch may affect waters in the Yellow Sea, East China Sea and east of the Philippines’ Luzon Island.

-Japan’s coast guard issued a safety warning for ships that would be passing through the area during the launch window.
+Japan’s coast guard issued a safety warning for ships in the area on those dates because of the possible risks from falling debris.
 Japan’s coast guard coordinates and distributes maritime safety information in East Asia, which is likely the reason it was the recipient of North Korea’s notice.

-Japan’s Prime Minister Fumio Kishida instructed officials to do their utmost to gather and analyze information related to the launch and inform people about it, his office said.

-Earlier this month, North Korean leader Kim Jong Un reviewed a finished military spy satellite at the country’s aerospace center and approved an unspecified future action plan on its launch.

-North Korea’s past launches have demonstrated an ability to deliver a satellite into space, but there are questions about the satellite’s capability.
-Analysts say the device displayed in state media appeared too small and crudely designed to support high-resolution imagery.

-A launch to put a satellite into space would use long-range missile technology banned by past U.N.
+To launch a satellite into space, North Korea would have to use long-range missile technology banned by U.N.
 Security Council resolutions.
-The U.N. viewed the North’s past launches of Earth observation satellites as a disguised test of its long-range missile technology because ballistic missiles and space launch vehicles often share similar bodies, engines and other components.
+Its past launches of Earth observation satellites were seen as disguised missile tests.

+Japan’s Chief Cabinet Secretary Hirokazu Matsuno said the launch would violate U.N. resolutions and was a “threat to the peace and safety of Japan, the region and the international community.”

+Matsuno said it was possible the satellite would enter or pass above Japan’s southwestern islands including Okinawa, where the United States has major military bases and thousands of troops.

+Japan has already been on standby for falling missile debris from North Korean launches earlier this year and has deployed missile defense systems such as PAC-3 and ship-to-air interceptors in southwestern Japan.

+Japan’s Prime Minister Fumio Kishida said he instructed officials to do their utmost to gather and analyze information related to the launch and inform people about it, his office said.

+Earlier this month, North Korean state media reported leader Kim Jong Un had inspected a finished military spy satellite at his country’s aerospace center and approved the satellite’s launch plan.
+Monday’s launch notice did not specify the type of satellite.

+Last week, rival South Korea launched its first commercial-grade satellite into space, which likely will provide it with technology and expertise to place its first military spy satellite into orbit later this year and build more powerful missiles.
+Experts say Kim would want his country to launch a spy satellite before South Korea does.

+North Korea placed Earth observation satellites in orbit in 2012 and 2016.
+Pyongyang does not notify neighboring countries of its missile firings in advance, but has issued notices ahead of satellite launches in the past.

+While North Korea has demonstrated an ability to deliver a satellite into space, there are questions about the satellite’s capability.
+Foreign experts say the earlier satellites never transmitted imagery back to North Korea, and analysts say the new device displayed in state media appeared too small and crudely designed to support high-resolution imagery.

+Spy satellites are among an array of high-tech weapons systems Kim has publicly vowed to develop.
+Other weapons systems on his wish list include solid-propellant ICBMs, nuclear-powered submarines, hypersonic missiles and multi-warhead missiles.

+The North’s satellite launch plan comes amid heightened tensions on the Korean Peninsula.

 Hyung-jin Kim reported from Seoul, South Korea.